Osteopathy – A unique approach to your health

 When there is a disruption in our health and lifestyle it causes an imbalance which can lead to pain, and I believe I can help by treating and advising patients to restore this with a holistic approach and giving advice to prevent it returning long term.

-Associate Osteopath, cranial osteopath, paediatrics and Women’s Health
+Associate Osteopath, cranial osteopath, paediatrics and Women’s Health.
+Additional specialisms in visceral osteopathy and kinesiology hormone testing and treatment.

 I qualified as an Osteopath in 2007 and since then have completed two separate 2-year postgraduate qualifications.
 The first was with the OCC (Osteopathic Centre for children) and I treat newborns all the way through childhood and teens; and the second was the Women’s Health in Osteopathy qualification which focuses specifically on women at different stages of their life: pre-conception, pregnancy, postnatal and beyond.
 For a number of years I have been running Mum and Baby clinics, and clinics for children with autism and ADHD with wonderful results.